 by Nancy Armitage

-On April 27, 1899, the Palace Hotel hosted a grand dinner party.
-It was for successful train & steamship company, Southern Pacific Transportation Company (NYC & SF); a dinner to honor the President of the company & his corporate counsel.
+On April 27, 1899, the Palace Hotel in San Francisco, CA, hosted a elegant dinner party.
+It was for the successful train & steamship company, Southern Pacific Transportation Company (NYC & SF); a dinner to honor the President of the company & his corporate counsel.
 They were Pres.
 Collis P. Huntington & Thomas Hubbard.

-The Southern Pacific company had annual dinner banquets in May for their top executives usually at the Palace Hotel in San Francisco, CA. This was not that “annual banquet”, that event was going to be on May 8, 1899.
-The dinner guests to the annual banquet were 100 heads of departments.
-It is said that Collis Huntington had 50,000 employees.
+The Southern Pacific company had annual dinner banquets in May for their top executives usually at the Palace Hotel in San Francisco, CA. This dinner was not their “annual banquet”, that event was going to be on May 8, 1899.
+The dinner guests for the annual banquet were 100 heads of departments.
+It is said that Collis Huntington had 50,000 employees at the Southern Pacific Co.

 Southern Pacific Co.
 Timeline:

 1885 Southern Pacific & Central Pacific railroad companies merge together.

 1886 1st refrigerator cars Southern Pacific enter operation (loading oranges from Los Angeles, CA on Feb.
 14 to the east coast of America)

 1898 Sunset Magazine began as an advertising tool for Southern Pacific Co.